-At SXSW 2005, Otis Taylor questioned his own marketing limitations during a race and music panel.
-Taylor wondered why such musicians as Bob Dylan are considered singer-songwriters and yet Taylor -- as a Negro who sometimes also fuses aspects of the African-American tradition into his work -- is automatically called a "blues" act, even when crafting songs similar to Dylan's.
-Some recently received CDs by Southern artists -- some songwriters, others also interpreters -- brought this issue to mind again.
+At SXSW 2005, musician Otis Taylor questioned his own marketing limitations during a race and music panel that Creative Loafing editor Mark Kemp and I sat on along with veteran rock critic Dave Marsh and others.
+Taylor wondered why such musicians as Bob Dylan are considered singer-songwriters and yet Taylor — as a Negro who sometimes also fuses aspects of the African-American tradition into his work — is automatically called a "blues" act, even when crafting songs similar to Dylan's.
+A few recently received CDs by Southern artists — some songwriters, others also interpreters — brought this issue to mind again.
 The problem of definition really ought to be external to music, especially since the relative strength of these artists lies in the power of a song well sung.

-With Dickinson's wild growl intact, some songs on Jungle Jim -- like "Red Neck, Blue Collar" and "Truck Drivin' Man" -- might even lure the unsuspecting buyer looking for something from the current crop of "Redneck Revolution" artists.
+With Dickinson's wild growl intact, some songs on Jungle Jim — like "Red Neck, Blue Collar" and "Truck Drivin' Man" — might even lure the unsuspecting buyer looking for something from the current crop of "Redneck Revolution" artists.
 Best of all, Dickinson pays homage to the enduring Muscle Shoals Sound by covering that area's most lamented and underrated R&B great, the late Eddie Hinton, with "Can't Beat the Kid (Part 2)."
-The musicianship matches the quality of songs, as Alvin Youngblood Hart and Dickson offspring Luther and Cody guest.
+The musicianship matches the quality of songs, with such guests as guitarist Alvin Youngblood Hart and Dickinson offspring Luther and Cody sitting in.

 As disc opener "Lily of the Highway" shows, these formulas are all well and good (and Foster's '80s band, the Right Profile, anticipated some of 'em); but what's next for Americana?
 It seems we've been stuck in middle-of-the-road mode for so long that one hopes some fearless artist will emerge from this scene with a radical move that troubles the roots cul-de-sac.
 That said, about half of Foster's tracks here are quite sparkle-pretty ("All I Do Is Dream," "Long Gone Sailor") or at least serviceable (the dreadfully titled "The Summer of the Son of Sam").
 Returning to the Memphis mystique, "Little Priest" brings the Chilton-esque bite, and it's here where Foster's soul as an artist is the most indelible.